Ayush8120/Improved-MR-DFS-PX4/README.md

 -------------
 ##Simulation of our program
 ----------------------------
--Models of Police Station, landing mat and grass plane are kept in the [models](https://github.com/Ayush8120/Improved-MR-DFS-PX4/tree/main/models) file.
+- Models of Police Station, landing mat and grass plane are kept in the [models](https://github.com/Ayush8120/Improved-MR-DFS-PX4/tree/main/models) file.
 Add them to  your models folder at the location PX4-firware-clone/Tools/sitl_gazebo/models
 - Add the [world](https://github.com/Ayush8120/Improved-MR-DFS-PX4/tree/main/worlds) files at PX4-firware-clone/Tools/sitl_gazebo/worlds
 - replace [these](https://github.com/Ayush8120/Improved-MR-DFS-PX4/tree/main/launch) launch files with the ones already present at PX4-firware-clone/launch
 - make a catkin workspace and add [ayush](https://github.com/Ayush8120/Improved-MR-DFS-PX4/tree/main/ayush) package to it.
 This contains all code and nodes that need to be run for simulation